swaltek/swaltek/README.md

+Hey!
+My name is Marcin, but you can call me Marty.
+I learned my first programing language in high-school from the book "The C++ Programing Language" by Bjarne Stroustrup.
+I've always loved problem solving and constantly changing technologies related to computer programing and have been pursing my passion on and off since high school.
+It wasn't until after leaving the military and attending a coding-boot camp with other veterans that I realized I could pursue software engineering as a career path.
 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=swaltek&layout=compact)](https://github.com/anuraghazra/github-readme-stats)
 <!--
 **swaltek/swaltek** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.